JOHNFLEURIMOND/cdp.github.io/README/README.md

 ## Lessons Learned:
-I need to use more HTML than React.js because it seems like I forgot about how to fetch api data.
-Sorry but i have done this a million times in React though.
+This code is supposed to work but I am receiving a weird error `SyntaxError: Unexpected token < in JSON at position 0` but it should work!
+Super confused???????

+but I have learned how to used fetch again because in React.js I usually use npm package called Axios.

 ## portfolio:

 **WEBSITE:** https:/johnfleurimond.com